Esoke/OmMovies/README.md

 # OmMovies
 Sample app that fetches movies and their details from the OMDb API.

+NOTE: In order to run the project successfully you MUST do pod install.

 ## Libraries and Services
 1. Firebase
   - Remote Config